Flavour specific neutrino self-interaction: $H_0$ tension and IceCube: Introduction

 The paper is organised as follows.
 In Section \ref{selfinteractions} we discuss the models of flavour specific self-interactions and discuss the scattering cross-section in the low energy limit relevant for CMB anisotropy, neutrino free-streaming and the high energy resonant interactions which are relevant for IceCube neutrinos.
 In Section \ref{CMBconstraints} we discuss the constraints on effective interaction strength ($G_{\rm eff}$) for the flavour specific and universal interactions from Planck CMB, BAO and HST data.
 In Section \ref{Neutrinopropagation} we discuss the propagation of high energy neutrinos in cosmic neutrino background with resonant scattering.
 In Section \ref{IceCube} we apply the analysis of high energy neutrino propagation to IceCube flux considering the four flavour specific neutrino interactions for the two mass hierarchies.
-In Section \ref{Conclusions} we give our conclusions about the viability of neutrino interaction models for solving the $H_0$ tension in the light of IceCube data.
+In Section \ref{Conclusions}, we conclude the viability of neutrino interaction models in the light of cosmological and IceCube data.